-To maintain a neat, uniform shape, tie the roast by laying four or five 24-inch pieces of butcher’s twine across the cutting board parallel to each other.
+To maintain a neat, uniform shape, lay four or five 24-inch-long strands of butcher’s twine across the cutting board parallel to each other.
 Place the roast on top of the twine and tie each piece around the roast.

 Pat the roast dry with a paper towel and then lightly apply peanut oil on all sides.

-Hot TipIf you prefer, substitute another high-temp cooking oil such as avocado, canola or tallow for peanut oil.
+Hot TipYou can substitute another high-temp cooking oil such as avocado, canola or tallow for peanut oil.

-Season the roast with salt, black pepper, green pepper, shallot and garlic on all sides, but not the two ends.
+Season the roast on all sides with salt, black pepper, green peppercorn, shallot and garlic, leaving both ends unseasoned.

 Hot TipGreen peppercorn is milder and fruitier than more mature black peppercorn.
-If you prefer, substitute a peppercorn medley, peppercorn blend or mixed peppercorns for both the green and black pepper.
-Dried shallot is a specialty item that can be hard to find
+If you prefer, substitute a peppercorn medley, peppercorn blend or mixed peppercorns for both the green peppercorn and black pepper.

-Loosely wrap the roast in plastic wrap or place it in a sealed bag.
-Refrigerate for 12 hours.
+Loosely wrap the roast in plastic wrap or place it in a sealed bag and refrigerate for 12 hours.

-Remove roast from refrigerator 2 hours before cooking and let it rest at room temperature.
+Remove from refrigerator 2 hours before cooking and let it rest at room temperature.

-Preheat smoker to 250°F and toss wood chunks on top of the charcoal.
+Preheat smoker to 250°F and toss wood chunks on top of hot coals.

 Hot TipMeasure the temperature at grate level with a surface temp gauge for the most accurate reading.